brightspot/react-examples/graphql-schema-versioning/README.md

 # GraphQL Schema Versioning

-Since GraphQL only retrieves data explicitly requested, new features added to a GraphQL endpoint have no impact on the applications using them.
-Following [best practices](https://graphql.org/learn/best-practices/#versioning) allows the GraphQL endpoint to be versionless.
-GraphQL schemas should evolve without breaking changes but that does not mean they cannot be introduced.
-As a schema evolves, it is best if a process in place to detect any potential problems.
+Since GraphQL only retrieves data explicitly requested, new features added to a GraphQL endpoint do not impact the applications using them.
+Following [best practices](https://graphql.org/learn/best-practices/#versioning) makes the GraphQL endpoint versionless.
+GraphQL schemas should evolve without breaking changes, but that does not mean breaking changes won't occur.
+As a schema evolves, it is best to have a process to detect any potential problems.

-This example demonstrates Brightspot’s ability to monitor changes to GraphQL schemas and compare schema versions.
-The front-end application also uses [GraphQL Inspector](https://www.the-guild.dev/graphql/inspector/docs/introduction) to view any schema changes before updating, to avoid any breaking changes, and using [Codegen](https://www.the-guild.dev/graphql/codegen/docs/getting-started) to generate types based on the most up-to-date schema version.
+This example demonstrates Brightspot's ability to monitor changes to GraphQL schemas and compare schema versions.
+The front-end application uses [GraphQL Inspector](https://www.the-guild.dev/graphql/inspector/docs/introduction) to view schema changes before updating to avoid breaking changes and [Codegen](https://www.the-guild.dev/graphql/codegen/docs/getting-started) to generate types based on the most up-to-date schema version.

 ## What you will learn

-1. How to view schema versions via Brightspot and [GraphQL Inspector](https://www.the-guild.dev/graphql/inspector/docs/introduction).
+1. How to view schema versions using Brightspot and [GraphQL Inspector](https://www.the-guild.dev/graphql/inspector/docs/introduction).
-2. How to compare schema versions via Brightspot and GraphQL Inspector.
+2. How to compare schema versions using Brightspot and GraphQL Inspector.

 ## Running the example application